 Graham is a member of the Keep Ypsi Black and has served as its field director.
-He volunteers with the Washington Street Block Club, which provides debris removal, streetscape beautification services, and special projects.
+He volunteered with the Washington Street Block Club, which provided debris removal, streetscape beautification services, and special projects (Spring 2014-Spring 2017).

 Aug.-Nov., 2008: Helps WCCVotes! register 1,000 new voters at Washtenaw Community College.